"A"

 Saturated Switching Test Circuit

-The graphic above shows a NPN transistor test circuit setup to test the Saturated Switching Turn-off Time of the transistor.
+The schematic above shows a NPN transistor test circuit setup to test the Saturated Switching Turn-off Time of the transistor [TUT].
 Also refer to How to Derate an NPN Transistor.

 In specific cases the term transistor Under Test or TUT may be seen used on military specifications.
-Example schematic using the term TUT; Transistor Circuits
+Example schematic using the term TUT; Transistor Circuits.
+TUT may also be used to refer to Tube Under Test.